Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 ## GitHub

-GitHub repo was connected to my Heroku app, whenever any changes are pushed to GitHub they are automatically updated on Heroku so the Heroku app always reflects the most recent version of the site
+ - GitHub repo was connected to my Heroku app, whenever any changes are pushed to GitHub they are automatically updated on Heroku so the Heroku app always reflects the most recent version of the site
+ - To clone the repo,

 ---